blueapple1120/replicate-connector-for-kafka/docs/source_connector.rst

     TX.META:          606

-You can download the Dbvisit Replicate Connector QuickStart properties file (that you can also `see on GitHub <https://github.com/dbvisitsoftware/replicate-connector-for-kafka/blob/master/config/dbvisit-replicate.properties>`_), which contains sensible starting configuration parameters, `from this location <https://www.dropbox.com/s/3t0pc9htndm4oo1/dbvisit-replicate.properties?dl=0>`_.
+You can download the Dbvisit Replicate Connector properties file (that you can also `see on GitHub <https://github.com/dbvisitsoftware/replicate-connector-for-kafka/blob/master/config/dbvisit-replicate.properties>`_), which contains sensible starting configuration parameters, `from this location <https://www.dropbox.com/s/3t0pc9htndm4oo1/dbvisit-replicate.properties?dl=0>`_.

-Using these examples files as a starting point means that you do not have to setup and configure the Dbvisit Replicate application to produce a stream of PLOG files.
+Using these example files as a starting point means that you do not have to setup and configure the Dbvisit Replicate application to produce a stream of PLOG files.
 This will enable you to get the Dbvisit Replicate Connector for Kafka up and running quickly.
 From there you can see it ingest Oracle change data to Kafka, and view via consumers, or route to some other end target.
 Of course this limited change set means that you will not see new changes flowing through from an Oracle source once this dataset has been processed - but it is a good place to begin in terms of understanding the connector functionality and operation.

 To move beyond the Quickstart please refer to the Dbvisit Replicate online user guide for `information and instructions on setting and configuring <https://dbvisit.atlassian.net/wiki/pages/viewpage.action?pageId=128742258>`_ that application to produce and deliver the PLOG file stream.